IGalat/tapper/docs/dev/os_specific.md

 ```
 sudo apt-get install python3.10-dev
 ```
 or similar for your python3 version.

-Then reboot the PC.
+Tapper has to run with `root` permissions.

 ---